-Treatment can include hydration — intravenous fluid infusion to help the patient to pass the stone, extracorporeal shock wave lithotripsy or Extracorporeal shock wave lithotripsy (ESWL) for larger stones, removal of stones with ureteroscope, and when necessary, surgery.
+Treatment can include hydration through intravenous fluid infusion to help the patient to pass the stone, extracorporeal shock wave lithotripsy (ESWL) for larger stones, removal of stones with ureteroscope, and when necessary, surgery.
 Patients often require strong pain medications during the acute condition.
 If the condition is caused by overactive parathyroid glands, doctors may consider removal of the glands.

 The Kidney Stone Diet will help you to identify the foods you should avoid, or consume minimally, and also highlight the foods and beverages you should emphasize.

-- Limit high-oxalate foods including nuts (cashews, peanuts), seeds, beets, spinach, grapefruit and cranberry juice, chocolate, rhubarb, asparagus, most berries, celery and parsley, potatoes, and buckwheat.
+Limit high-oxalate foods such as nuts (cashews, peanuts), seeds, beets, spinach, grapefruit and cranberry juice, chocolate, rhubarb, asparagus, most berries, celery and parsley, potatoes, and buckwheat.
 Teas can also contain oxalates.

-- Limit acidic foods like red meat, pork, hard cheeses, and plain cottage cheese and fish.
+Limit acidic foods like red meat, pork, hard cheeses, plain cottage cheese, and fish.

-- Eat loads of fruits and vegetables which also have high water content.
+Eat a variety of fruits and vegetables (except those listed above), which also have high water content.

-- If you do tend to like oxalate-rich foods, then consider including calcium-rich foods in your diet.
+If you like oxalate-rich foods, then consider including calcium-rich foods in your diet.
 The calcium can bind to the oxalate and reduce the risk of stone formation.
-Include dairy foods, calcium-fortified foods like healthy cereals and whole grain enriched breads.
-Calcium supplements however may require limited use.
+These include dairy foods, calcium-fortified foods like healthy cereals, and whole grain enriched breads.

 Though some herbal supplements claim to prevent kidney stones, there isn’t enough research to support these claims.

-Beyond these basic suggestions, it’s also important to know the composition of the kidney stone(s) since that can help to further determine dietary choices.
+Beyond these basic suggestions, it’s also important to know the composition of the kidney stone(s), as that can help to further determine dietary choices.
 Be prepared to ask your doctor:

-If you get recurrent calcium stones, your doctor may prescribe a thiazide diuretic or phosphate-containing preparation.
-If you get uric acid stones your doctor may prescribe allopurinol to lower uric acid levels in your body.
-If struvite stones are a problem, your doctor may put you on courses of low-dose antibiotics.
+If you experience recurrent calcium stones, your doctor may prescribe a thiazide diuretic or phosphate-containing preparation.
+If you get uric acid stones, your doctor may prescribe allopurinol to lower uric acid levels in your body.
+If struvite stones are a problem, your doctor may put you a course of low-dose antibiotics.
 If cysteine stones are a problem, your doctor will likely recommend intense hydration and possibly a medication to lower cysteine levels, if necessary.

 Kidney stones can occur in children as young as 5.
-The recent increase of kidney stones in the pediatric population in the United States is attributed to several factors including early introduction of a highly processed diet, sodas, and other sweetened beverages including sports drinks, which have also replaced water.
+The recent increase of kidney stones in the pediatric population in the U.S. is attributed to several factors, including early introduction of a highly processed diet, sodas, and other sweetened beverages including sports drinks, which have also replaced water for many people.